 To put your bra on properly, lean forwards so that your breasts fall into the cups, then fasten the band behind you (you can put the shoulder straps on before or after this part).
 Then, still leaning forwards, hold either the shoulder strap or the end of the underwire with one hand, and reach into your armpit with the other.
 Gently scoop from the armpit into the cup.
 Next, hold the bottom of the underwire with one hand, and reach into the bottom of the cup with the other.
 Use one hand to align the underwire to sit at the root of your breast, and gently lift your breast up into the cup with the other.
 You might prefer to align the underwire and then scoop from the armpit, but either way should work quite well.
+You may find that you need to scoop and swoop a couple of times before you are fully adjusted, especially if you have larger breasts or migrated breast tissue.
 If after doing this, you find that you have overspill, the cup is too small – try a bigger cup.
 If the cups seem to fit well straight after scooping and swooping, but then your breasts seem to move back out of the cups when you move around, this suggests your band is too loose to keep your breasts enclosed in the cups – try a band size down and a cup up (e.g. 34D -> 32DD).

 Putting your bra on properly is a very simple thing that can have a huge difference, and (as I learned first-hand) is often not taught by high-street fitters.
 Hopefully this has helped showing how a bra should fit!
 And once again, there is a great video showing how to scoop-and-swoop on Busty Resources